-- What are the organization's goals for this undertaking in terms of money and mission? - What are the costs and revenues associated with this new project? - How operationally will the organization do this 'new thing'? - What organizational changes and adjustments need to be made? - 3.
-Market Analysis.
-This next step is external to develop an understanding of the 'Market Landscape' and, also ideally, Customer Demand.
-It involves an investigation in the proposed market(s).
+- What are the costs and revenues associated with this new project? - How operational will the organization do this 'new thing'? - What organizational changes and adjustments need to be made? - Market Analysis.
+This next step is external to develop an understanding of the 'Mark et Landscape' and, also ideally, Customer Demand.
+It involves an investigation in the proposed market.
 Market size is determined, competitors are identified (direct and indirect), and customer interest is explored.

 - How big is this opportunity?

 - Who else is doing this?

 - Who are the customers and what are they doing now to satisfy this 'need'?

 - Is there space for us?

 - 4. Business Plan.
 If the previous steps are 'Go', then the next step is to document a plan.
 A business (or strategic) plan is a formal document that includes elements like opportunity, product, market, customers, budget, timeline, and competition.
-Such plans should be 'living documents' to be updated regularly, providing a roadmap to move forward.
+Such plans should be 'living documents' to be updated regularly, that provide a roadmap to move forward.
 The process of creating the plan is a valuable tool to establish a unified vision for all stakeholders in the organization.
-The plan's executive summary can be a marketing and investing document.